microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

     - `all`: All tabbing is allowed.
     - `inputOnly`: Tabbing is allowed only on input elements.
   - _Partial equivalent in `Tabster`:_ `Tabster` allows the user to specify the navigation type of the `Mover` to be handled via arrow keys, the tab key, or both.
-  - _What is missing in `Tabster`:_ And abstraction similar to `useArrowNavigationGroup` would be nice to have.
+  - _What is missing in `Tabster`?:_ And abstraction similar to `useArrowNavigationGroup` would be nice to have.
 Even then, there is no equivalent currently for `inputOnly` tabbing.
 - `shouldEnterInnerZone?: (ev: React.KeyboardEvent<HTMLElement>) => boolean`
   - _Description:_ Callback function that will be executed on keypresses to determine if the user intends to navigate into the inner (nested) zone.
 Returning true will ask the first inner zone to set focus.
   - _Partial equivalent in `Tabster`:_ The "groupper" part of `Tabster` groups focusables and can handle nesting.
-  - _What is missing in `Tabster`:_ We need to be very clear about how we support nested focusables to determine what kind of API is needed here.
+  - _What is missing in `Tabster`?:_ We need to be very clear about how we support nested focusables to determine what kind of API is needed here.

 ### What is covered in `FocusZone` that is not covered by `Tabster`